awsdocs/nice-dcv-admin-guide/doc_source/security-authentication.md

 ### Windows Credentials Provider<a name="manage-wcp"></a>

-Windows Credentials Provider enables users to bypass the Windows login if they successfully authenticate against the DCV server\.
+With Windows Credentials Provider, users can bypass the Windows login if they can authenticate against the DCV server\.

 Windows Credentials Provider is only supported if the DCV `authentication` parameter is set to `system`\.
 If the DCV `authentication` parameter is set to `none`, users must manually sign in to Windows after they have been automatically authenticated against the DCV server\.

-Windows Credentials Provider is enabled by default when you install the NICE DCV server\.
+By default, Windows Credentials Provider is enabled when you install the NICE DCV server\.

 **To disable Windows Credentials Provider**